 Voice Recorder: Microsoft.SoundRecorder

-Keep in mind that apps, such as Cortana, Contact Support, Windows Feedback, Insider Hub, and Microsoft Edge cannot be removed.
+Just remember that some inbox apps are really baked into the operating system, and you won’t be able to remove.
 In fact, you will get a message that reads “This app is part of Windows and cannot be uninstalled on a per-user basis”.
 Of course, you could find ways to remove them, but they will probably cause more harm than good.